 Book Rowan Morrison

-Rowan trained as a Community Artist, then as a Theater of the Oppressed facilitator, followed by a degree in Community Education.
+Rowan trained as a Community Artist, then as a Theatre of the Oppressed facilitator, followed by a degree in Community Education.
 She has worked with children, young people and adults in various communities over the last 30 years.
-She has experience using educational tools to raise awareness of mental health issues; she uses puppets to teach school children what they should do if they experience abuse as well as using life-story mapping, creative writing and song to raise awareness of domestic abuse and homelessness.
+She has experience of using a variety of creative mediums to raise awareness of societal issues.

 ‘Rowan doesn’t just tell you a story.
 She leads you straight into the heart and soul of it.
 She transports you to a magical land, and when you return, reluctantly, you will feel as if you have just emerged from a time machine, still tasting the Scottish salt air on your tongue.’
 (Jane Burns)